 The new Jeep Wrangler MOJO sporting size 37 tires.

 Mello Mike is an Arizona native, author, and the founder of Truck Camper Adventure.
 He's been RV'ing since 2002, is a certified RVIA Level 1 RV Technician, and has restored several Airstream travel trailers.
-He currently rolls in a 2013 Ram 3500 with a 2021 Bundutec Roadrunner truck camper mounted on top.
-He retired from the U.S. Navy in 2004 as a CWO3 after 24 years, worked in project management, and now runs Truck Camper Adventure full-time.
+A communications expert, he retired from the U.S. Navy in 2004 as a CWO3 after 24 years, worked in project management, and now runs Truck Camper Adventure full-time.
 He also does some RV consulting, repairs, and inspections on the side.
+He currently rolls in a 2013 Ram 3500 with a 2021 Bundutec Roadrunner truck camper mounted on top and holds a Ham Radio Technician License (KK7FKQ).

 The American West has vast amounts of public land offering almost unlimited opportunities to explore off road often with free camping.
 Iconic trails such as the White Rim, Mojave Road, Bradshaw, Camino del Diablo, Moab, [read more]